Lhasa to Kailash Manasarovar Distance: How to Get to Kailash from Lhasa by Road or Flight

 Duration: Four Days

-Highlights along Lhasa to Kailash Southern Route:
+Highlights along the Lhasa to Kailash Southern Route:

 One of the most outstandingly epic journeys across Tibet, the four-day drive from Lhasa to Darchen, at the southern foot of Mount Kailash, is filled with amazing sights, outstanding attractions, and a wealth of connections with the local Tibetan people everywhere you go.

-In Shigatse, you will get to see the Tashilhunpo Monastery, the seat of the Panchen Lama, Tibet’s second highest religious incarnation.
-Then it is on to the Everest Base Camp, the best place in the world for viewing the summit of the world’s highest mountain, at 5,200 meters above sea level.
+In Shigatse, you will get to see the Tashilhunpo Monastery, the seat of the Panchen Lama, Tibet’s second-highest religious incarnation.
+Then, it is on to the Everest Base Camp, the best place in the world for viewing the summit of the world’s highest mountain, at 5,200 meters above sea level.

-On the third day out from Lhasa you will pass through the small town of Saga, and the road will run parallel to the western Himalayas, with great views of the high mountains, including Mount Shishapangma, Mount Manaslu, and the Annapurna Ranges.
+On the third day out from Lhasa, you will pass through the small town of Saga, and the road will run parallel to the western Himalayas, with great views of the high mountains, including Mount Shishapangma, Mount Manaslu, and the Annapurna Ranges.
 Shishapangma is the only 8,000 meter mountain that is wholly in China.

-After passing through Saga, Zhongba County, and Paryang, you will reach the northern shores of Lake Manasarovar, just before you finally end the journey at Darchen.
+After passing through Saga, Zhongba County, and Paryang, you will reach the northern shores of Lake Manasarovar just before you finally end the journey at Darchen.

 Dining and Accommodation: